alyssathi/swm-news/README.md

 #### Given More Time...
 - Given more time, I would create media queries to make it more responsive
 - I would also be less hacky with quite a bit of the code to make it more extensible... there are some components that rely on a struct being an exact format.
+- I would also create a something to keep track of the last time I requested from NewsAPI and limit the useEffect call to once every hour or so, it would save on my limited amount of API calls to NewsAPI.

 ### Local Project: